alon42/ulauncher-ticktick-capture/README.md

 ### Steps

-1. Clone the repo `git clone https://github.com/pascalbe-dev/ulauncher-todoist-capture.git`
+1. Clone the repo `git clone https://github.com/alon42/ulauncher-ticktick-capture.git`
-2. Cd into the folder `cd ulauncher-todoist-capture`
+2. Cd into the folder `cd ulauncher-ticktick-capture`
 3. Watch and deploy your extension locally for simple developing and testing in parallel `./watch-and-deploy.sh` (this will restart ulauncher without extensions and deploy this extension at the beginning and each time a file in this directory changes)
 4. Check the extension log `less /tmp/ulauncher-extension.log +F`
 5. Check ulauncher dev log `less /tmp/ulauncher.log +F`